Brennan-Clinch/Project2/Entertainment Analysis.md

 | Min | 1st Quartile | Median | 3rd Quartile |    Max |
 |----:|-------------:|-------:|-------------:|-------:|
 |  47 |          833 |   1200 |         2100 | 210300 |

+Let’s start by creating a new factor variable for the training set which categorizes shares based on the number of them.

+After creating the new variable, let’s create a contingency table for it.

 ``` r
 library(ggplot2)